nbhr/pycalib/README.md

 ## If you need to write your own calibration ...

-1. For linear case:
+In general, prepare some synthetic dataset, i.e., a toy example, first so that your code can return the exact solution up to the machine epsillon.
+Then you can try with real data or synthetic data with noise to mimic it.

-   * Use `numpy`.
+1. **Linear calibration:** Use `numpy`.
-2. For non-linear (including bundule adjustment) case
-   1. Try `scipy.optimize.least_squares` first.
+2. **Non-linear (including bundule adjustment):** Try `scipy.optimize.least_squares` first.
+   * Implement your objective function as simple as possible.
+You do not need to consider the computational efficiency at all.
+   * If it is unacceptably slow, try the followings in this order.
+     1. Ask yourself again before trying to make it faster.
+Is it really unacceptable?
+If your calibration can finish in an hour and you do not do it so often, it might be OK for example. *"Premature optimization is the root of all evil."* (D. Knuth).
+     2. Make sure that the optimization runs successfully anyway.
+In what follows, double-check that the optimization results do not change.
+     3. Vectorize the computation with `numpy`, i.e., no for-loops in the objective function.
+        * or use [`numba`](https://numba.pydata.org/) (e.g. `@numba.jit`)
-      * If the system is sparse, use `jac_sparsity` option.
+     4. If the system is sparse, use `jac_sparsity` option.
 It makes the optimization much faster even without analitical Jacobian.
-      * If it is slow, use `numba`.
+     5. Implement the analytical Jacobian.
+You may want to use [maxima](http://wxmaxima-developers.github.io/wxmaxima/) to automate the calculation.
-   2. Use [ceres-solver](http://ceres-solver.org/) if the computation speed is really important.
+     6. Reimplement in C++ with [ceres-solver](http://ceres-solver.org/) if the computation speed is really important.
-      * Make sure the optimization is doable with `scipy` first.